tmr08c/tmr08c.github.io/content/blog/2021/08/adding-randomness-to-test-data/index.md

 <Pizza @toppings=["onions", "bacon", "peppers", "jalapenos", "pineapaple"]>
 ```

 Depending on your model, this may or may not matter (maybe people can order a quadruple serving of peppers if they want).
 Be warned - if you're not careful, adding randomness to your tests can result in invalid objects.
 Sometimes, these invalid objects can help you catch bugs and improve your validations.
-Unfortunately, it's often the case that many forms of invalid data do not result in a test failure.
+Unfortunately, it may also be the case that many forms of invalid data do not result in a test failure.
 In these cases, you will have passing tests with invalid data, not an ideal combination.

-In our case, let's say that we want our factory to result in a unique list of toppings.
-To do this, we can update how we create the toppings list in our factory.
+For our pizza example, let's say that we want our factory to result in a unique list of toppings.
+To do this, we can update how we create the toppings list in our factory to leverage a [`Set`](https://www.rubyguides.com/2018/08/ruby-set-class/).

 ```ruby
 FactoryBot.define do